 The man taking up this gastronomic challenge is Jérôme Schilling, awarded “Meilleur Ouvrier de France” and former executive chef at Villa René Lalique alongside the three Michelin-starred chef Jean-Georges Klein.
 He takes charge of the restaurant which serves around forty covers and was awarded a second Michelin star in 2022.

 Located at the heart of The Glenturret distillery - acquired by Lalique Group in association with Swiss entrepreneur Hansjörg Wyss in March 2019 - nestled at the foot of the rolling hills of Crieff and alongside the River Turret, guests of The Glenturret Lalique Restaurant are able to enjoy world-class gastronomy and hospitality in the idyllic Perthshire countryside.

 The Glenturret Lalique Restaurant is headed up by Head Chef Mark Donald, who joins from Michelin-starred Number One at The Balmoral in Edinburgh.
-The 30-cover restaurant promises to deliver a unique gastronomic experience.
+The 30-cover restaurant which was awarded a Michelin star in 2022, promises to deliver a unique gastronomic experience.